 You will receive a phone call with all of your pre-operative instructions.
 This call will include:

-This is not an all-inclusive list so please be available for our call 2 business days prior to your procedure or 1 business day if your surgeon is Dr. Marek.
+This is not an all-inclusive list so please be available for our call 1 business day prior to your procedure.
 Don’t be afraid to ask questions, we are here for you!

 Please complete the Pre-Admission Screening (PAS) at least 3 days prior to your surgery to allow time for a nurse to review.
 This will be sent to you via text message or email.